anonalyx/Hulk/src/tests/models/README.md

 16. `test_remove_favorite_exercise()`: Tests the `remove_favorite_exercise()` function in the application.

-To run the test suite, execute the following command:
+To run the test suite, execute the following command from the top level directory and the tests will automatically be discovered:

+python -m unittest